Browse by Medical Category

 A third laboratory project is to develop improved methods for detection of antibiotic resistance (susceptibility testing) for CF pathogens.
 In previous work, Dr. Moskowitz and his collaborators developed and refined methods of biofilm susceptibility testing, and conducted a multi-center randomized controlled trial to examine the microbiological effectiveness of such testing compared to conventional testing.3 Current work focuses on developing more reliable methods of Pm susceptibility testing.4 Dr. Lisa Saiman (Columbia University) is a collaborator on this project.
 A related project involves in vitro pharmacokinetic (PK) and pharmacodynamic (PD) modeling of interactions between antibiotics and P. aeruginosa biofilms.
 Conventional susceptibility testing measure the ability of a fixed concentration of a single antibiotic to inhibit actively dividing bacteria.
 In reality, antibiotic treatment of CF airway infection exposes bacterial populations to multiple, concurrently administered drugs at concentrations that vary owing to distribution within and elimination from the body.
 In addition, P. aeruginosa in the CF airway form self-adherent biofilm communities with much greater antibiotic resistance than measured through conventional testing.
 The Moskowitz lab has developed an in vitro system in which P. aeruginosa grown as biofilms is exposed to one or more antibiotics at concentrations that vary or cycle over time.
 The purpose of this system is to model drug-pathogen interactions that occur when antibiotics are used to treat biofilm infection, and to mimic the appearance and disappearance of these drugs in the systemic circulation and at the site of action.
 Conditions such as bacterial inoculum, nutrient availability, and antibiotic dosing and clearance are adjusted within the in vitro system to simulate in vivo conditions based on actual patient data using patient bacterial samples.
 The long-term goal is to combine state-of-the-art biofilm culture methods, in vitroPK-PD modeling, and computer-based PK-PD modeling in order to predict antimicrobial and anti-biofilm effects of antibiotic dosing regimens.
 Current collaborators on the biofilm PK-PD project include Drs.
 Jane Burns (Seattle Children’s Hospital) and Dr. George Drusano (Ordway Research Institute, Albany, NY).

+Figure.
 P. aeruginosa infection of a transgenic zebrafish embryo engineered so that the phagocytes express a green fluorescent protein (eGFP; bright in neutrophils, dull in macrophages).
 In these images, green phagocytes in the ventral tail of an embryo are seen engulfing bacterial cells that express a red fluorescent protein.
 (Photos by J. Muse Davis and Mark Brannon)